Change your career trajectory with a Doctor of Nursing Practice degree from UMKC's School of Nursing and Health Studies.

 UMKC’s accredited doctorate program offers several diverse emphasis tracks on campus and online.
 Our online programs consistently rank among the best in the country, and is in the top 10 of the “most affordable” online graduate nursing programs per a recent recognition from U.S. News and World Report.

-There are a variety of specialty tracks for BSN and MSN prepared nurses to advance their education with the DNP: Adult-Gerontology Nurse Practitioner (AGNP), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner (PNP), Women’s Health Nurse Practitioner (WHNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), or the (MSN-DNP) or (BSN-DNP).
+There are a variety of specialty tracks for BSN and MSN prepared nurses to advance their education with the DNP: Adult-Gerontology Nurse Practitioner (AGNP), Family Nurse Practitioner (FNP), Primary and Acute Care Pediatric Nurse Practitioner (AC/PNP), Women’s Health Nurse Practitioner (WHNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), or the (MSN-DNP) or (BSN-DNP).

-The post-baccalaureate DNP curriculum is designed for registered nurses who have completed a Bachelor of Science in Nursing degree or a Master of Science in Nursing degree with a generalist (non-APRN) or nursing education focus.
+The post-bachelor's DNP curriculum is designed for registered nurses who have completed a Bachelor of Science in Nursing degree or a Master of Science in Nursing degree with a generalist (non-APRN) or nursing education focus.
+The available specialty tracks are as follows:

 Post-BSN to DNP Certified Registered Nurse Anesthesia (CRNA) Specialty Track